Forget the tissues & tonics! All you need is a proper tan.

 Rio de Janeiro may be the undisputed party mecca of the Americas, yet Brazil has much more to offer than just trendy cafes and pristine beaches.
 For an alternative to sipping cocktails at the Copa, go on a bicycle tour along the scenic coastline, explore the Amazon by boat, rock a cable car up to Sugarloaf mountain, or chase waterfalls at Iguazu.
 Summer temperatures range from 24°C to 41°C and sizzlin’ Cuba is also just a stone’s throw away.
 Check out Flash Pack’s Brazil adventure for solo travellers.

 India is the birthplace of several major world religions and home to over 1.3 billion people.
 With a diverse array of cultures, stunning natural landscapes and world famous food, India is nothing short of a spicy feast for the senses.
-From the iconic Taj Mahal and pearly beaches of Goa and Kerala to the lush beauty of Kashmir and ancient temples of Khajuraho, India is bursting with magnificent sights and unique activities.
+From the iconic Taj Mahal and pearly beaches of Goa and Kerala to the lush beauty of Kashmir and ancient temples of Khajuraho, this country is bursting with magnificent sights and unique activities.
 Peak season kicks off during the winter months and lasts from November to March.
 To beat the crowds and benefit from better rates, plan your visit around the shoulder season from September to October or March to April.
 Find sunshine on our India & Nepal small group tour.

 Whilst we’re on an Indian roll, Kerala is a small tropical strip along the southwestern coast of India lined with wildlife sanctuaries, tribal villages and ironically titled waterways.
 The “backwaters” is a magnificent network of lagoons, rivers, canals and lakes that’s best appreciated from the deck of your own thatched roof Kerala Houseboat (kettuvallam).
 With tranquil waterfalls, lush greenery and delicious organic cuisine abound, it’s no wonder that Kerala is big on Ayurveda and Yoga tourism.
 The best time to explore this plush Himalayan paradise is from early April to late June, but if 100% humidity scares you, it’s best to plan your healing therapies and outdoor activities for early January.
+Don’t miss our Kerala adventure.

 10. Sri Lanka